rocketturtle/minecraft-datapacks/craftable_dirts/README.md

 # About

-Adds crafting recipes for mycelium and podzol.
+Adds crafting recipes for mycelium, podzol, crimson nylium, and warped nylium.
 Find the ingredients in the recipe book!